cert-manager/website/content/en/docs/tutorials/acme/http-validation.md

 Once domain ownership has been verified, any cert-manager affected resources will be cleaned up or deleted.

-> Note: It is your responsibilty to point each domain name at the correct IP
+> Note: It is your responsibility to point each domain name at the correct IP
 > address for your ingress controller.

 After creating the above Certificate, we can check whether it has been obtained